mattsousaa/STM32F4xx_drivers/README.md

 For this assignments [Nucleo-F401RE](https://www.st.com/en/evaluation-tools/nucleo-f446re.html) board was used, but you can use code and adjust it according to your board.

-Src folder contains tests, which covers every major implementation (GPIO, I2C, SPI, USART, IRQs) The folder structure is described as follows:
+Src folder contains tests, which covers every major implementation (GPIO, I2C, SPI, USART, IRQs).
+The folder structure is described as follows:

 |                 |Files                            |Description                  |